Discovery-Limited/SetAppWeek4/ScenarioEUserStories.md

 ### Question 2 - David UP2049418:

-Would like to recieve suggestions for quicker routes to your destination?
+Would you be comfortable with the app accessing your location?

 ### Question 3 - Jerome UP2064796: